-It’s hard not to feel bad for the plight of Ash Fork.
+It’s hard not to feel sympathy for the plight of Ash Fork.
 The railroad and Interstate 40 left the town behind and its economy was crippled 40 years ago by the loss of its Route 66 tourism business.

 But the town is still standing with a rock-solid local enterprise that makes it the Flagstone Capital of the World.